 - Infrastructure: Workshops, industrial machinery, and warehouses.

-- Access: Difficult, some areas are dangerous due to the dilapidated state of the structures.
+- Access: Difficult, some areas being dangerous due to the age of the structures.

-The Ronse Sanatorium , located in the hills near the French-Belgian border, is a site steeped in history.
-Built in the 1930s to treat tuberculosis patients, the sanatorium is now a deserted place, with ghostly buildings and empty corridors.
+The Ronse Sanatorium , located in the hills near the Franco-Belgian border, is a site steeped in history.
+Built in the 1930s to treat tuberculosis patients, this sanatorium is now a deserted place, with ghostly buildings and empty corridors.

 Site Features